Ada Eyetoaq

-Ada Eyetoaq (alternatively: Eyetoaq Eyetoaq, Ada Eyetoaq, Kingilik Eyetoaq, Iyi'tuaq Eyetoaq, Eeyeetoaq Eyetoaq, Eyeetoaq Eyetoaq, Eeyeetowak Eyetoaq, Iyi'tag Eyetoaq, Eetoowa Eyetoaq, Eyittuak Eyetoaq, Eeyeeteetowak Eyetoaq, Iti'tuaq, Eeeyeetowa, Eda) was born in 1934 and died in 2014.
-She was a Baker Lake (Nunavut) Inuit who produced traditional Inuit art.
+Ada Eyetoaq (alternatively: Eyetoaq Eyetoaq, Kingilik Eyetoaq, Iyi'tuaq Eyetoaq, Eeyeetoaq Eyetoaq, Eyeetoaq Eyetoaq, Eeyeetowak Eyetoaq, Iyi'tag Eyetoaq, Eetoowa Eyetoaq, Eyittuak Eyetoaq, Eeyeeteetowak Eyetoaq, Iti'tuaq, Eeeyeetowa, Eda) (1934-2014) was a Baker Lake (Nunavut) Inuk artist who produced traditional Inuit art.
 She is primarily known for her miniature soapstone sculptures.

 Personal life

 Eyetoaq married James Kingilik, also a soapstone sculptor, in the early 1950s.
 They had seven children, five biological and two adopted.
 In 1968 they moved from their traditional Inuit camp at Beverly Lake to the Baker Lake settlement.
 After moving, they lived in a tent for two months due to a lack of housing.
 It was around this time that the couple began their work as sculptors in order to supplement their incomes.

 Art

 Besides her sculptures, Eyetoaq also created drawings, prints, wool duffels, and felt wall hangings.
 But, her carvings are what have brought her notoriety, especially those involving the human form.
 She began carving in the 1970s and became one of Baker Lake's most respected female artists.
 Her work has been auctioned at a wide range of prices from the 100s to the 1000s.